Performance Scorecard

 We exist to do the most possible good with the resources given to the community by Archie Bush, and our performance scorecard is a look into how we’re doing.
 With the scorecard, we want to both demystify our work and show some of the ways we are trying to do more good every year.
 We also hope that by sharing this information we can grow public understanding and trust in our work and live our operating values more fully.

 Curious about what it took to develop the scorecard?
-Check out our learning paper, Radically Open: Performance Scorecard.
+We’ve got a learning paper for that!
+Read Radically Open: Performance Scorecard.

 What We Fund